pnpm: Exploring Core Linking and Dependency Management

 express -> .pnpm/express@4.18.1/node_modules/express

-directory is the specific version package.
-The same package multiple versions will only select one version (usually the highest version) to be promoted to .pnpm/node_modules
+pnpm's default behavior is hoistPattern: ['*'], which means that all dependency libraries will be promoted to node_modules/.pnpm/node_modules directory.
+Note that the package in .pnpm/node_modules directory is the specific version package.
+The same package multiple versions will only select one version (usually the highest version) to be promoted to .pnpm/node_modules directory.

-weak constraints (phantom dependency) and directly access indirect dependency packages in build products.
-Modern application best practice configuration hoist
+This feature is mainly to be compatible with early npm ecosystem packages that take advantage of npm weak constraints (phantom dependency) and directly access indirect dependency packages in build products.
+Modern application best practice configuration hoist to false, no longer need node_modules/.pnpm/node_modules directory to avoid build products directly accessing indirect dependency packages.

 Handle peerDependencies

-(for dependency library and dependency library) problems, but there is a more complex problem, that is, peerDependencies
+Previously, we have solved the public-hoist (for application and dependency library) and hoist (for dependency library and dependency library) problems, but there is a more complex problem, that is, peerDependencies handling. peerDependencies has two prominent features that have significantly impacted resolve flow

 If